Fundamental Analysis: Understanding Price to Book Ratio

-One of the metrics value investors use to test this value is the Price to Book Ratio or P/B. This metric looks at the value the market currently places on the stock, as shown by its stock price, relative to the company's book value.
+One of the metrics value investors use to test this value is the Price to Book or P/B Ratio.
+This metric looks at the value the market currently places on the stock, as shown by its stock price, relative to the company's book value.

 Assets - Liabilities = Book Value

 A better way to think of it might be, suppose that a company stopped doing business immediately.
 After you liquidated all of its assets to pay off all of its debt, whatever assets remain equate to the firm's value.
 You can then divide that amount by the number of shares outstanding to arrive at the company's book value.

 Ongoing, financially-sound companies will always trade for more than their book value because investors price the stock based, in part, on their anticipation of the firm's future growth.

 You can calculate the Price to Book Value Ratio with the following formula:

-Stock Price / (Assets - Liabilities) = P/B
+Price to book ratio = Stock price / (Assets - Liabilities)

 As with all fundamental analysis, many other factors leave this ratio open to interpretation.
 For example, if the price of a stock has been affected in the short term by market mechanics, it can skew the Price to Book Ratio to the point that it becomes irrelevant.
 If a company seems to have a large total assets number, but it consists mainly of slow-moving inventory, this can also skew the meaning of your result.

 As a solution to this, you can use an average stock price based on the last 12 months when calculating the P/B ratio to filter out some of the noise.

 Warren Buffett has often offered the wisdom of, "Price is what you pay.
 Value is what you get."
 When using the P/B ratio as an investor, you become less concerned about price, though it has to factor in somewhat, and more focused on the long-term value that you think lies within a company.